TigerForge2/easycolorsmap/README.md

 #### WHAT'S NEW

+#### 1.8 (06/09/2022)
+ - Changed the color management system in order to have correct colors with RGB or CMYK documents.

 #### 1.7 (01/09/2022)
  - The colors in the Colors Map are now shown correctly when using the same Map in both RGB and CMYK documents.